 Property taxes are assessed by local entities - towns, cities, counties, villages—for local purposes, such as schools, roads, improvements in infrastructure.

 When you purchase real estate for your business, the property will be registered with the appropriate taxing authority, and you will receive information on the changes in your assessed value and the amount of tax you owe each year.

 After you receive the assessment, you will receive the tax bill based on that assessment.
 Yes, it's possible to contest the assessed amount.
 The assessment bill should have information on the process for doing that, or you may need to contact your locality for information on this process.

-Can I Deduct Property Taxes Paid by My Business?
+Can I Deduct Any Paid by My Business?

 The IRS says you can deduct property taxes, but they put some limitations and restrictions on what portion of your property tax is deductible as a business expense:

 You can deduct the portion of your property tax that is levied based on the assessed value.

 You cannot deduct any portion of your property tax that is levied on "local benefit."
 The IRS says this is